Certificate of Confidentiality (CoC) Application Help

 Obtaining Institutional Official (IO) Signature for Certificate of Confidentiality (CoC) Assurance Document

 As part of the online CoC application process, the NIH requires a signed assurance document be uploaded along with the application.
 That assurance document can be created using the template language on the NIH website found here.
 This document should be created on departmental letterhead and include signature blocks and date fields for the Principal Invsetigator and the IO.

 To obtain IO signature for the assurance document, please send a request to firstname.lastname@example.org containing electronic copies of the following items:

-- the assurance document for IO signature,
+- the assurance document for IO signature and date,

 - current notice of IRB approval (not required for FDA CoC applications),